We want to keep you informed about our response to the coronavirus outbreak. Here are the answers to some of the most common FAQs we receive.

 If you are a donkey owner or Donkey Guardian worried about caring for your animals during the Covid-19 outbreak, we are still here for you.
 Please read our specific guidance on what you can do to help your donkeys and mules if you self-isolate or become unwell.

 How long will your sanctuaries remain closed?

-Aside from our Sidmouth sanctuary, the remainder of The Donkey Sanctuary UK sanctuaries (Belfast, Birmingham, Ivybridge, Leeds, Manchester) will remain temporarily closed while we continue to focus our efforts on ensuring our resident donkeys receive the highest level of care by our dedicated grooms who continue to work as normal.
+All of The Donkey Sanctuary UK sanctuaries (Sidmouth, Belfast, Birmingham, Ivybridge, Leeds, Manchester) will remain temporarily closed in line with government guidance while we continue to focus our efforts on ensuring our resident donkeys receive the highest level of care by our dedicated grooms who continue to work as normal.

 Will staff still have access to sanctuaries?

 Currently, only essential staff (grooms, for example) have access to our closed sanctuaries while the rest of our workforce work from home where possible.